Hoi An Pagodas and Temples Where the Spiritual Life of the Locals Shows

 Temple of the Dead (76/9A Tran Phu St.)

-Since Hoi An is located in the lower basin of the Thu Bon River at a junction of many rivulets, floods from the river took heavy tolls in human lives every year and the corpses floated along the river down to Hoi An.
+Since Hoi An is located in the lower basin of the Thu Bon River at a junction of many rivulets, floods from the river took heavy tolls on human lives every year and the corpses floated along the river down to Hoi An.
 They were picked up by the city residents and buried in the public cemeteries.
 In addition, the war killed many soldiers from both sides fighting around Hoi An.
 Its inhabitants have built a temple dedicated to all those souls.
-There is a board hung inside the temple inscribing a verse: “In dedication to the thousands of unknown ghost.”
+There is a board hung inside the temple inscribing a verse: “In dedication to the thousands of unknown ghosts.”

 Nam Dieu Forebear’s Temple (Block 7, Thanh Ha)